lysevi/nkvdb/doc/data_format.md

 And here nkvdb write to .pagei index info for future read queries.

 ## When page os full.
-When page is full, to .pagew file write last values for each **id**. thats do for reads data in time point and may save time for scanning pages to past.
+When the page has filled up, the .pagew file contains the very latest value of the measurement.
+Thats do for reads data in time point and may save time for scanning pages to past.